-- Security register bit 0 indicates whether the second 4K-bit is locked by factory or not. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
+- II.
+Additional 4K-bit secured OTP for an unique identifier to provide an 4K-bit one-time program area for setting a device unique serial number.
+This may be accomplished in the factory or by an end systems customer. - Security register bit 0 indicates whether the secured OTP area is locked by factory or not. - The 4K-bit secured OTP area is programmed by entering secured OTP mode (with the Enter Security OTP command), and going through a normal program procedure.
+Exiting secured OTP mode is done by issuing the Exit Security OTP command. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
 Please refer to "Table 12.
 Security Register Definition" for security register bit definition and "Table 3.
-8K-bit Secured OTP Definition" for address range definition. - The 8K-bit secure OTP area is programmed by entering secure OTP mode (with the ENSO command), and going through a normal program procedure.
-Exiting secure OTP mode is done by issuing EXSO command.

-Note: Once lock-down whatever by factory or customer, the corresponding secured area cannot be changed any more.
-While in 8K-bit Secured OTP mode, array access is not allowed.
+4K-bit Secured OTP Definition" for address range definition. - Note: Once lock-down whatever by factory or customer, it cannot be changed any more.
+While in 4K-bit secured OTP mode, array access is not allowed.

 Table 3.
-8K-bit Secured OTP Definition
+4K-bit Secured OTP Definition

-Address range Size Customer Lock Standard Factory Lock xxx000-xxx1FF 4096-bit Determined by customer N/A xxx200-xxx3FF 4096-bit N/A Determined by factory
+Address range Size Standard Factory Lock Customer Lock xxx000-xxx1FF 4096-bit Determined by Factory Determined by Customer